LakshmiTeja17/RGBD-Depth-Prediction/README.md

 ## References
-We have used below sources for the purpose of this project and acknowledge the use of code from these sources:
+We have used the below sources for the purpose of this project.
+We acknowledge the use of code from these sources:

 	Fangchang Ma, et al. "Sparse-to-Dense: Depth Prediction from Sparse Depth Samples and a Single Image."
 (2017).